 As soon as I saw this beautiful 3D Grand Piano Resin Sculpture ($8.99), I knew it was perfect for this award.
 It’s nice and heavy and unique compared to the other shiny gold trophies that are given for years of study.

-Two or three years ago, I announced that I was starting a Legacy Award but since it would be given to students who had studied with ME for 8 years, we still had a few years before anyone would get it.
+Two or three years ago, I announced that I was starting a Legacy Award but since it would be given to students who had studied with me for 8 years (that is, it does not include time with another teacher), we still had a few years before anyone would get it.
 I was so excited that this was the first year that happened!